 Yes.
-That's exactly what Ezekiel18.
+That's exactly what Ezekiel18 says.
 It's the clearest scripture for individual responsibility in the whole bible.
 It will shake you in your boots, your individual boots, the ones that fit just you.
-It reminds us to do more than light a candle, even some Baptist church have candles now, or ask someone else in some group to pray for us.
+It reminds us to do more than light a candle (now that even some Baptist church have candles now) or ask someone else or some group to pray for us.

 Individuals Before One Mediator

 At one time I was working a sales job, and a young man, an adult son, was making a serious purchase on his own.
 And His father came along to celebrate, not so much to oversee or contribute.
 And I wrongly assumed that the dad had more to do with the deal than he did.
 I wasn't privy the finances so I was conflating the father and the son.
 I treated the father as if it was a joint deal and my manager rightly corrected me "it's the son's day."

 That was a lesson learned.
 We often fall for that false "like father like son thinking," when we are truly ignorant about who and what is going on right in front of our faces.